nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Tips:**
 - Ensure that data is updated for accurate visualisation.
-- Press "esc" to close the pie chart window.
+- Press "esc" to close the detailed information window.
+- The text from the detailed information window can be highlighted and copied.

 [Back to Table of Contents](#table-of-contents)